Tap here to get 5 Secrets to Stress Free Dinners

 Instructions

-• Spray a 9 by 5 inch loaf pan generously with cooking spray or line in with aluminum foil.
+• Spray a 9 by 5 inch bread pan generously with cooking spray or line in with aluminum foil.

 • Combine all of the ingredients in a small saucepan over low heat.